SpencerMonger/news_algo/Architecture.md

 3. **Confidence Weighting**: Different thresholds for different confidence levels
 4. **Sector-Specific Models**: Specialized sentiment models by industry

-This sentiment analysis integration transforms NewsHead from a simple news monitoring system into an intelligent trading signal generator that combines real-time news detection with AI-powered sentiment analysis to produce high-quality, actionable alerts.
+This native load balancing integration transforms NewsHead's sentiment analysis from a single-point-of-failure system into a robust, high-throughput, and highly available service that can handle enterprise-scale news processing without external dependencies.

 ### Ticker Universe Management